peterzsilak/hackintosh-asus-tuf-b560m-plus-wifi/readme.md

 ### WIFI and Bluetooth kexts:

-  * AirportItlwm and IntelBluetoothFirmware - These kexts are responsible for supporting the Wi-Fi and Bluetooth controllers and may be required to support the Intel Wi-Fi and Bluetooth controllers on the motherboard.
+  * AirportItlwm and IntelBluetoothFirmware, IntelBluetoothInjector - These kexts are responsible for supporting the Wi-Fi and Bluetooth controllers and may be required to support the Intel Wi-Fi and Bluetooth controllers on the motherboard.

   * BlueToolFixup - this fixes firmware errors related to Apple Broadcom WiFi and Bluetooth cards that may occur with unsupported Wi-Fi and Bluetooth cards. kext improves AirDrop, Handoff and other features.